zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 To optimize your experience there are some general guidelines that will help you get the most from these lab exercises.

-  - Read through an entire section before executing any of its steps.
-    Merely following the steps and screenshots without understanding the flow will diminish your learning experience, so think about what you are doing and why.
+  - Merely following the steps and screenshots without understanding the flow will diminish your learning experience, so think about what you are doing and why.
 If you aren’t sure, ask questions.

   - Ask before you do.
-Please ask a lab assistant before you spend time marching down a path that may lead to unsatisfactory results.
+Please ask a lab assistant before you spend a lot of time marching down a path that may lead to unsatisfactory results.

   - Follow the steps as shown in this guide.
 Do not freestyle during the labs.
-This is a live environment.
 If you want to do something that is not in the labs, ask a lab assistant first.

   - There is no prize for finishing first and there is no penalty for